 So before buying any additional solar panels make sure to consult a professional and upgrade your breaker box first!

 5. Does Adding More Solar Panels Require Additional Permits?

-This can depend on many factors such as the size of your system and how much power they put out, but in most cases this isn’t necessary.
+This can depend on many factors such as the size of your system and how much power it put out, but in most cases, this isn’t necessary.

-So before going ahead with any new panel installation make sure to check with local authorities since if can require a permit in your area.
+So before going ahead with any new panel installation make sure to check with local authorities since it can require a permit in your area.

 The whole process can be relatively quick and painless, but it’s always best to check first before making any major changes!

 Increasing the size of your existing solar system might not make you eligible for some rebates such as tax credits.